 You definitely should never exaggerate or lie.
 Many people do not realize that insurance companies will verify every single thing you tell them, in regards to your potential injury claim.
 They will examine photographs of both your injuries and the vehicles involved.
 They will obtain and review the crash report, medical records related to your current treatment, and review your prior medical records to look for similar complaints or prior accidents.
 Some people destroy their valid claims for current injuries by trying to hide prior accidents or prior conditions.
 The best bet is to obtain the services of an experienced injury attorney early on and let them advise you as to how to best address those prior issues.

 2. Delay Getting Medical Treatment

 Something else you shouldn’t do is delay getting medical evaluation and treatment.
 If you are injured in a vehicle accident, you should be evaluated by the paramedics that show up at the scene, or go to the ER as soon as your symptoms arise.
 If a doctor prescribes you medication or gives you recommendations, you should take those medications and follow the advice.
 No health insurance and unable to pay for treatment out of pocket?
-No problem, we can arrange for you to get the medical treatment you need to protect your health and document your injuries which will be needed to successfully pursue your personal injury claim.
+No problem, we can arrange for you to get the medical treatment you need to protect your health and document your injuries which will be needed to successfully pursue your claim.

 3. Post about Your Accident or Injuries on Social Media

 One of your first instincts after having a personal injury may be to turn to social media to document everything.
-You should not post on social media if you plan on filing a personal injury claim.
+You should not post on social media if you plan on filing an injury claim.
 The other party or other party’s insurance adjusters can use anything you post about your injuries against you to try to shift blame.
 It is better if you stop using social media as a precaution until your claim is resolved.